Illinois-IoT/main-project/tutorials/day3/day3.md

 ## 1. Steady Camera Stream

-First things first, lets stream the camera in Python.
+First things first, let's stream the camera in Python.
 To do this, we will need the `picamera` module.
 Run the following in the terminal to download the neccessary packages:
 ```bash
 $ python3 -c "import picamera"
 ```
 ### a) Access Single Images

-Lets start by accessing a single image from the camera stream.
+Let's start by accessing a single image from the camera stream.
 Create a new Python file called `motion_detection.py`

 First, import the required libraries